-Specialising in the manufacturing of natural and synthetic rubber compounds, NUVO boasts an extensive range of compounds for a wide variety of applications across the mining, industrial, automotive, transport and building industries.
+Specialising in the manufacturing of natural and synthetic rubber compounds, Nuvo Rubber Compounders boasts an extensive range of compounds for a wide variety of applications across the mining, industrial, automotive, transport and building industries.

 This year marked the strategic rebranding of Natal Rubber Compounders (NRC) to create a refined and revitalised Company; NUVO Rubber Compounders.
 The newly formed Company is now almost a year old and has continued to leverage its four decades of experience to deliver on its promise of manufacturing quality products while striving to break new ground in terms of research and development (R&D).